Academy Nomination Process

 I will require certain information from you in order to establish a file.
 This documentation must be received by my office no later than October 30, 2020 in order to be considered.
 Any student not forwarding information by that date will not be considered for nomination.
 As a matter of fairness, there can be no exceptions to the closing date.

 To begin with, each applicant must be an American citizen of good moral character, at least 17 years old and not past his/her 22nd birthday (25th for Merchant Marines) on July 1 of the year entering the academy.
 You must be unmarried, not pregnant, and have no children.
 You must also be a legal resident in the State of Illinois.

 The information which I will require from you includes: a completed application form and official transcript of grades (including final junior year grades and listing of courses planned for your senior year).
 Students should have taken all or most of the following: 4 years math, including trigonometry; 4 years English with emphasis on grammar, composition, literature and speech; 2 years of a modern language; and a year each of chemistry and physics with laboratories.

-Additionally, I will need to know your numerical class rank at the end of your junior year (the majority of candidates admitted come from the top 20% of their class), your current GPA on a 4.0 scale, and I must receive copies of any SAT or ACT scores you have taken.
+Additionally, if your school ranks, I will need to know your numerical class rank at the end of your junior year (the majority of candidates admitted come from the top 20% of their class), your current GPA on a 4.0 scale, and I must receive copies of any SAT or ACT scores you have taken.